 Postgraduate Doctoral Loans (Wales)

-The Welsh government offers a postgraduate doctoral loan scheme for UK Nationals (and those with settled status in the UK) who have most recently been resident in Wales.
+The Welsh government offers a postgraduate doctoral loan scheme for those that meet their nationality and residency criteria who have most recently been resident in Wales.

 Students from Wales